Tharunbollam/RestaurantMenu/README.md

 # RestaurantMenu
-Website that acts as a landing page and menu of a  Restaurant
+Website of a  Restaurant that acts as a menu for the restaurant